Good-bye Thailand

 We got gai yang (barbecued chicken), sticky rice, and green papaya salad from the stand close to our house.
 Food there is so good.

-final result :D
+final result 😀

 After going to the language club again Wednesday afternoon, we went over to the Weimer’s house for pizza.